 Tips for staying calm and healthy

-- Be prepared and make sure you have enough food, supplies and medication on hand (if you need help collecting these items, call the DHHS hotline on 1800 675 398)
+- Be prepared and make sure you have enough food, supplies and medication on hand (if you need help collecting these items, call the coronavirus hotline on 1800 675 398).

 - Find opportunities to share positive and hopeful stories with others and take the opportunity to show acts of kindness to those around you (have you popped a teddy bear or a rainbow in your front window?)

 - Remember that what you’re doing right now, staying home, is helping others in the community.